influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/api.md

 ### Deleting tasks

-To delete a task make a DELETE request to the `/kapacitor/v1/tasks/TASK_ID` endpoint.
+To delete a task, make a DELETE request to the `/kapacitor/v1/tasks/TASK_ID` endpoint.

 ```
 DELETE /kapacitor/v1/tasks/TASK_ID